relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/email_data_sources/microsoft_office_365_mail_archive_mailbox.md

 The following licenses are required to use this data source:

-- Microsoft 365 E3 or higher is required.
+- Microsoft 365 E3 or higher (if E3, also need the compliance module) license is required.
-  - If you are using Microsoft 365 E3, you also need to add the Compliance module.

 ### Versions supported